JamesFHeath/jamesfheathblog_code/Scripts/python_basics_classes.md

 Static methods are methods that belong to the class but not any specific object instantiation.
 Python uses the **@staticmethod** decorator to define a static method, In Java, the equivalent is the static keyword.
-TwoAttrClass contains 2 attributes, the variable x and the function f notice no self parameter for the static method
+StaticMethod class has the decorated method f notice no self parameter for the static method
-When we create an object instance, and check the static function, it's accessible but we can see its type is function and not bound method like we saw before.
+When we craeate an object instance, and check the static method, it's accessible but we can see its type is function and not bound method like we saw before.

 class StaticMethodClass:
     @staticmethod